oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

-- Entity definitions are based on different sets of keynames (with specific syntax and semantics) that are associated with values (of a specific
+- Entity definitions are based on different sets of keynames (with specific syntax and semantics) that are associated with values (of a specific <span class="comment-start" id="163" author="Chris Lauwers" date="2021-01-17T00:51:00Z">Alternative language proposed by PJ:

->  author="Chris Lauwers"
->   date="2021-01-17T00:51:00Z"
->
-> Alternative language proposed by PJ:
->   Entity definitions comprise pairs of keynames and values.
-Each entity
->   has it own syntax, semantics and set of
+  Entity definitions comprise pairs of keynames and values.
+Each entity has it own syntax, semantics and set of keynames.</span>format<span class="comment-end" id="163"></span>).
->   keynames.

-format<span class="comment-end" id="163"></span>).

 <!-- -->